SCOPE OF THIS CHAPTER

 4. Good Practice

 A clear process should be in place for dealing with requests to record meetings/conversations or for situations where it seems likely that covert recording is taking place or is likely to take place.
 It is preferable for this to be addressed with all service-users at an early stage, rather than waiting until the situation arises at the start of a meeting.
 The process should set out how the request should be made, who will consider the request and how far in advance of the meeting the request should be made.
-It should also make clear to the service-user the limitations upon the use of the recorded material, e.g. that it can only be used in relation to the ongoing family proceedings and cannot be broadcast more widely.
-The service-user will preferably be invited to sign to indicate their agreement to and understanding of these limitations.
+It should also make clear to the individual parent / carer / family member the limitations upon the use of the recorded material, e.g. that it can only be used in relation to the ongoing family proceedings and cannot be broadcast more widely.
+The parent / carer / family member will preferably be invited to sign to indicate their agreement to and understanding of these limitations.

 It is important that each such request is considered on its own merits.
 If the decision-maker is minded to refuse the request, then legal advice should be sought.